-Software companies have responded to the need for a more cost effective pricing model by offering subscription packages with monthly or yearly billing cycles.
-By 2020 almost 80% of software will be subscription based.
+Software companies have responded to the need for a more cost-effective pricing model by offering subscription packages with monthly or yearly billing cycles.
+Almost 80% of software will be subscription based.
 Subscription models include the latest software and receive updates faster than traditional releases.
 Subscription software usually comes with cloud services attached allowing more flexibility for your staff.

 Perhaps one of the best features of a subscription-based model is alleviating large capital outlays when it is time to upgrade.
 Charges are made monthly or yearly, so it is easier for budgeting and less of a burden than traditional models.
 In addition, most providers allow you to pay for only what you use, so paying for licenses you don’t use will be a thing of the past.